-DIAGNOSIS is made after pre-screening for symptoms (e.g., active diarrhea) and risk factors.
-Testing of stools from patients with diarrhea should be done by utilizing one of the following methods:

-- NUCLEIC ACID AMPLIFICATION TEST (NAAT) for toxigenic C. difficile (e.g., PCR assay) - > Use only in the context of documented diarrhea, due to risk of false positive. - GLUTAMATE DEHYDROGENASE SCREENING TEST, followed by confirmation with either NAAT or toxin A + B enzyme immunoassay (EIA) - > NAAT may be preferred for confirmation due to higher sensitivity than EIA.
+- DIFFERENTIAL DIAGNOSIS of C. difficile must be distinguished from other infectious and noninfectious causes of diarrhea (i.e., acute abdomen, shock, infectious diarrhea caused by other organisms, post-infectious irritable bowel syndrome, inflammatory bowel disease, microscopic colitis, and celiac disease). - TESTING of stools (prior to initiating antibiotic therapy) from patients with diarrhea should be done by utilizing one of the following methods: - > NUCLEIC ACID AMPLIFICATION TEST (NAAT) for toxigenic C. difficile (e.g., PCR assay) - ★ Use only in the context of unexplained documented diarrhea, due to risk of unnecessary treatment of asymptomatic positives. - GLUTAMATE DEHYDROGENASE SCREENING TEST, followed by confirmation with either NAAT or toxin A + B enzyme immunoassay (EIA) - ★ NAAT may be preferred for confirmation, due to higher sensitivity than EIA.